 So, "Can I recover deleted files from C drive?"
 Yes, it is possible to recover permanently deleted C drive files, depending on certain conditions.
 In one word, using the right recovery methods before the data is overwritten can help you restore deleted files from your C drive.

-Losing important files from your C drive can be a stressful experience.
+So, losing important files from your C drive can be a stressful experience, especially the system files.
 Whether it’s due to accidental deletion, a system crash, or a virus, the good news is that in many cases, deleted files from the C drive can still be recovered.
-The following methods will guide you through some of the most effective ways to recover deleted files from your C drive, ranging from built-in Windows utilities to more advanced data recovery tools.
+The following methods will guide you through some of the most effective ways to recover deleted C drive files.
 Let's explore these solutions step by step.

-If the files you deleted are still in the Recycle Bin, they can easily be restored with just a few clicks.
+If you delete the files using Delete key, not the Shift+Delete keys combination, the files are still in the Recycle Bin and can easily be restored with just a few clicks.

 Step 1.
 Open the Recycle Bin by double-clicking the icon on your desktop.